 - 6.111 The spine is discussed in section 3.3 of Chapter 3 in the AMA4 Guides (pages 94-138).
-That chapter presents several methods of assessing impairments of the spine.
-Only the diagnosis-related estimate (DRE) method is to be used for evaluating impairment of the spine, as modified by this Part of the Motor Accident Guidelines.
+Only the diagnosis-related estimate (DRE) method must be used for evaluating impairment of the spine, as modified by this Part of the Motor Accident Guidelines.
 The AMA4 Guides use the term injury model for this method. - 6.112 The injury model relies especially on evidence of neurological deficits and uncommon, adverse structural changes, such as fractures and dislocations.
 Under this model, DREs are differentiated according to clinical findings that are verifiable using standard medical procedures. - 6.113 The assessment of spinal impairment is made at the time the injured person is examined.
 If surgery has been performed, then the effect of the surgery, as well as the structural inclusions, must be taken into consideration when assessing impairment.
 Refer also to clause 6.20 in these Guidelines. - 6.114 Medical assessors must consider whether any pre-existing spinal condition or surgery is related to the motor accident, is symptomatic and whether this would result in any or total apportionment.
 Where a pre-existing spinal condition, or spinal surgery, is unrelated to the injury from the relevant motor accident, the medical assessor should rely on clause 6.33. - 6.115 The AMA4 Guides use the terms cervicothoracic, thoracolumbar and lumbosacral for the three spine regions.
 These terms relate to the cervical, thoracic and lumbar regions respectively.